Views expressed on social elections are my own and not influenced, in any manner, by any political party/organisation.

 Do you think we are ready to make certain that the elections are free and fair when these new-age threats are lurking around the corner?

-Share your viewpoint in the comments below.
+Share your viewpoint on social elections in the comments below.